crowdwave/identoro/README.md

 This is a single-purpose web server that supports user signup, signin, password reset, and account verification functionalities.
 It uses PostgreSQL (via `pgx` driver) or SQLite for data storage and includes rate limiting for login attempts per account.

+## Project status:

+In development, NOT ready for usage.
+There's still a fair way to go for this to be production ready.

 ## Features